-The British Airways Visa Signature currently offers 50,000 Avios after spending $2,000 within three months.
+The British Airways Visa Signature currently offers 50,000 Avios after spending $2,000 within three months (OFFER EXPIRED).
 The card does have a $95 annual fee which is not waived the first year.

 As I mentioned above, Southwest Rapid Rewards bases the price of an award ticket on the actual price of the ticket if paid for by cash.
 This means you generally get a set value per point and the more expensive the price of the flight the more points the ward ticket will cost.
 However, when Southwest has cheap flight deals or sales you can get an amazing value.

 I have booked round trip awards up and down the West Coast for as low as 4,000 miles per one-way.
-This means the 50,000 point sign-up bonus currently offered on the Southwest Credit Card ($99 annual fee) can go a long way—upwards of 10 shorter round trip flights within the US.
+This means a sizable welcome bonus on the a Southwest co-branded credit card can go a long way—upwards of 10 shorter round trip flights within the US.
 This is a much better deal than using 25,000 United or AA miles.

-The Southwest credit cards are some of my all-time favorite cards.
+The Southwest Rapid Rewards Credit Cards are some of my all-time favorite cards.
 There are four version of the card and over time you can earn the bonus on each one.
 The biggest perk of these cards is that you can earn the Southwest Companion Pass, allows a companion to fly free on any Southwest flights that you fly on for up to two years!
 They only pay the $5.00 security fee, but no extra points.

 Southwest Companion Pass

 To earn the Companion Pass all you have to do is earn 110,000 Southwest points in one calendar year.
-By applying for two versions of the Southwest credit cards you can earn 104,000 Southwest points after hitting the minimum spending requirements.
+By applying for two versions of the Southwest Rapid Rewards Credit Cards you can earn 104,000 Southwest points after hitting the minimum spending requirements.

 The Companion Pass and 110,000 points will get you a lot of free Southwest flights when you redeem at the Wanna Get Away fare level.
 I used my companion pass to fly a friend to Puerto Rico last winter and both round trip awards only cost 23,000 points.